Imperial Glory

-Imperial Glory is a 2005 real-time tactics video game, developed by Pyro Studios and published by Eidos Interactive.
+Imperial Glory is a 2005 real-time tactics video game, developed by Pyro Studios and published by Eidos Interactive for Microsoft Windows.
 Feral Interactive released a Mac OS X version of the game in December 2006.

 Imperial Glory is set in the Revolutionary and Napoleonic eras, between 1789 and 1815, and allows the player to choose one of the great empires of the age – Great Britain, France, Austria, Russia or Prussia–on their quest of conquering Europe, North Africa and the Middle East.
-The game is very similar to the Total War series: it consists of a 2-D strategic campaign and fully 3-D land and naval.
+The game is similar to the Total War series: it consists of a 2-D strategic campaign and fully 3-D land and naval.

 Gameplay

 Units

 The basic units available to the player are the same, regardless of the nation the player controls, namely, infantry, cavalry and artillery.
 By seizing appropriate provinces, a player may deploy other units, such as Arabian camel cavalry.
-The principal units are infantry, cavalry, artillery.
+The principal units are infantry, cavalry, and artillery.

 Infantry in Imperial Glory are represented as militia, line infantry, light infantry, grenadiers, riflemen and the player's country's elite force (e.g. British Black Watch).
 Cavalry consists of dragoons, hussars, lancers and an elite cavalry type (such as Life Guards for Britain), and it is possible to find such contemporary pieces of artillery as six-pounder cannons and howitzers.

 In the campaign phase of the game, units are moved around the map by assigning them to a commander.
 Commanders bear the ranks of captain, colonel, general or field marshal.
 Each can command a certain number of units and be promoted to a higher rank by winning encounters with enemy units.

 During naval battles, players can engage the enemy with various ships: sloops, frigates or ships of the line.